tiascott01/14_NavelBiodiversity_Challenge/README.md

 ## Results

-In the 14_NavelBiodiversity_Challenge, the setup is to read-in a sample.json file from a hosted source and create dropdowns, metatdata reading, and several different Plotly plots which updated once you chose a new subject from the dropdown created.
+In the 14_NavelBiodiversity_Challenge, the setup is to read-in a sample.json file from a hosted source, that contains data about test subjects and the bacterial colonies in their navels.
+The purpose of the challenge was to create dropdowns, metatdata reading, and several different Plotly plots which updated once you chose a new subject from the dropdown created and read from the JSON file.
 Since no methodology was read-into the original source files I came up with a brief organization of my 'app.js' to help streamline my creation and where I was needing functions and code to execute the dashboard.
 The organization is as follows:

 1. Read in the sample JSON Data.